 - Your contact details, including any links to social media accounts and your website

 If you want to create an HTML email signature without any coding knowledge, then a handy generator may be just what you’re looking for.
-There are various email signature generators online that provide this kind of service, including WiseStamp, HubSpot, and htmlsig.
+There are various email signature generators online that provide this kind of service, Exclaimer being our favourite.
 Some of them are free, whereas others you will have to pay a premium all of the extras.
-You’ll be able to add in your own details, colors, and images to create an HTML email signature that resonates with your brand.
+You’ll be able to add in your own details, colours, and images to create an HTML email signature that resonates with your brand.

 Looking for some inspiration for your own email signature?
 Here are some of the most eye-catching and on-brand email signatures that you can adapt to suit your own brand.